duckdb/duckdb-web/docs/data/parquet.md

 SELECT * FROM parquet_schema('test.parquet');
 -- write the results of a query to a parquet file
 COPY (SELECT * FROM tbl) TO 'result-snappy.parquet' (FORMAT 'parquet');
+-- write the results from a query to a parquet file with specific compression and row_group_size COPY (FROM generate_series(100000)) TO 'test.parquet' (FORMAT 'parquet', COMPRESSION 'ZSTD', ROW_GROUP_SIZE 100000);
 -- export the table contents of the entire database as parquet EXPORT DATABASE 'target_directory' (FORMAT PARQUET);
 ```